Cholesterol Calculator

 5

-Read interpretation
+Read the interpretation

 The Formula

-LDL (Friedewald) = Total − HDL − Triglycerides/5 (valid if TG < 400)
+LDL (Friedewald) = Total − HDL − Triglycerides/5 (valid when TG < 400 mg/dL)

 lightbulb Variables Explained

-• HDL High-density lipoprotein — protective ('good')
+• HDL High-density lipoprotein — protective ('good') cholesterol

-• LDL Low-density lipoprotein — atherogenic ('bad')
+• LDL Low-density lipoprotein — atherogenic ('bad') cholesterol

 • Triglycerides Fat circulating in blood, often diet-related